Proactive cyber defence: Cyber defense

-History of the term proactive

-In the fifth century, B.C., Sun Tzu advocated foreknowledge (predictive analysis) as part of a winning strategy.
-He warned that planners must have a precise understanding of the active threat and not "remain ignorant of the enemy's condition".
-The thread of proactive defense is spun throughout his teachings.
-Psychiatrist Viktor Frankl was likely the first to use the term proactive in his 1946 book Man's Search for Meaning to distinguish the act of taking responsibility for one's own circumstances rather than attributing one's condition to external factors.

-Later in 1982, the United States Department of Defense (DoD) used "proactive" as a contrary concept to "reactive" in assessing risk.
+In 1982, the United States Department of Defense (DoD) used "proactive" as a contrary concept to "reactive" in assessing risk.
 In the framework of risk management "proactive" meant taking initiative by acting rather than reacting to threat events.
 Conversely "reactive" measures respond to a stimulus or past events rather than predicting the event.
 Military science considers defence as the science-art of thwarting an attack.
 Furthermore, doctrine poses that if a party attacks an enemy who is about to attack this could be called active-defence.
 Defence is also a euphemism for war but does not carry the negative connotation of an offensive war.
 Usage in this way has broadened the concept of proactive defence to include most military issues including offensive, which is implicitly referred to as active-defence.
 Politically, the concept of national self-defence to counter a war of aggression refers to a defensive war involving pre-emptive offensive strikes and is one possible criterion in the 'Just War Theory'.
 Proactive defence has moved beyond theory, and it has been put into practice in theatres of operation.
 In 1989 Stephen Covey's study transformed the meaning of proactive as "to act before a situation becomes a source of confrontation or crisis".
 Since then, "proactive" has been placed in opposition to the words "reactive" or "passive".

-Origins

-Cyber is derived from "cybernetics", a word originally coined by a group of scientists led by Norbert Wiener and made popular by Wiener's book of 1948, Cybernetics or Control and Communication in the Animal and the Machine.
-Cyberspace typically refers to the vast and growing logical domain composed of public and private networks; it means independently managed networks linked together the Internet.
-The definition of Cyberspace has been extended to include all network-space which at some point, through some path, may have eventual access to the public internet.
-Under this definition, cyberspace becomes virtually every networked device in the world, which is not devoid of a network interface entirely.
-With the rapid evolution of information warfare operations doctrine in the 1990s, we have begun to see the use of proactive and preemptive cyber defence concepts used by policymakers and scholars.
+Context